raymondbernard/networkcalculator/README.md

 ### About:
 Ray Bernard is a seasoned technologist specializing in cloud-based platforms, data science, and AI.
-He co-founded SuprFanz, a revolutionary cloud-based marketing company, and has held key roles at EMC, Ticket Master, and Compaq.
-As an Affiliate Developer, Systems Engineer, and Community Advocate, he demonstrated exceptional technical prowess and innovative thinking.
+He co-founded SuprFanz, a revolutionary cloud-based marketing company, and has held key roles at EMC, Dell, and Compaq/Dec.
+As an Affiliate Developer at Ticketmast, Systems Engineer, and Community Advocate, he demonstrated exceptional technical prowess and innovative thinking.
 Ray also taught Internet/Intranet Management & Design at Columbia University, further contributing to the field.
 With his vast experience and proactive problem-solving approach, he consistently drives digital transformation.

 Contact him: ray.bernard@outlook.com
 LinkedIn : https://www.linkedin.com/in/ray-bernard-960382/
 Git : https://github.com/raymondbernard/